Here’s a couple of totally made up (but oddly logical) use cases for when to use our free framework.

 Sure you can copy + paste those into any other major player in the field (XD, InVision Studio, Framer, Figma etc) but wait just a few moments.

-As of today (25th of October of 2018) there is no single tool or framework that lets you design things inside of Sketch and output responsive Bootstrap code for free.
+As of today (October of 2019) there is no single tool or framework that lets you design things inside of Sketch and output responsive Bootstrap code for free.